North Star (sternwheeler 1897): Design and construction

 North Star was built by Louis Pacquet, a shipbuilder from Portland, Oregon, for Capt.
-Frank P. Armstrong (1859-1923).
+Frank P. Armstrong (1859–1923).
 Armstrong ran sternwheelers on the Kootenay and Columbia rivers under the name of the Upper Columbia Navigation and Tramway Company ("UCN&T").
 Armstrong's domination of the Kootenay River steamboat business was threatened by the construction of another new steamer, the J.D.
 Farrell by the Kootenay River Navigation Company, a firm with financial backing from Spokane, Washington business interests.
 North Star was technically owned by American subsidiaries of the UCN&T, first the Upper Kootenay Navigation Company and then the International Transportation Company.

-Operations on Kootenay River
+Operations on the Kootenay River

 In June 1897 North Star started making runs from Jennings, Montana up the Kootenay river to Fort Steele, BC, where significant mining activity was occurring.
 The route ran through the dangerous stretch of Jennings Canyon where most of the sternwheelers on the upper Kootenay eventually were wrecked or seriously damaged.
 In April 1898 North Star was likewise wrecked in the Canyon.
 Armstrong was able to raise the vessel and return her to service.
-(Most of the Jennings Canyon has now been submerged by the waters behind Libby Dam.
+(Most of the Jennings Canyon has now been submerged by the waters behind Libby Dam).